Skip to content

 Instagram stores drafts locally on your device.
 They don’t sync to the cloud or to Instagram’s servers.
 That means any of these actions can wipe your drafts:

-Based on Instagram’s official documentation on saving drafts, the save-as-draft option only works if you’ve made at least one edit to the post.
-If you select a photo and immediately back out without adding a filter, caption, tag, or location, Instagram won’t offer the save option.
+Instagram’s official documentation on saving drafts confirms that the save-as-draft option only works after you’ve made at least one edit to the post.
+If you select a photo and immediately back out without adding a filter, caption, tag, or location, Instagram skips the save prompt entirely.

 Steps to try if your drafts are missing: